Yamaha RX-5

-The Yamaha RX-5 is a programmable digital sample-based drum machine built by Yamaha, in 1986.

-With the extensibility of sample-sounds via Waveform Data Cartridge, and the multiple voice-parameters (including chromatic pitch and envelope) controlled for each note, Yamaha RX5 offered the ability to create relatively simple sample-based music tracks all in one device, as on the groove machines.
+The Yamaha RX-5 is a programmable digital sample-based drum machine built by Yamaha in 1986.
+With the extensibility of sample-sounds via ROM cartridges labeled Waveform Data Cartridge, and the multiple voice-parameters (including chromatic pitch and envelope) controlled for each note, RX-5 offered the ability to create relatively simple sample-based music tracks all in one device, as on the groove machines.

 Features

 Sound and outputs

-The RX-5 has 24 built-in digitally sampled drum sounds and another 28 on the RX5 ROM cartridge that was included with every RX5.
+The RX-5 has 24 built-in digitally sampled drum sounds and another 28 on the "RX5 ROM" cartridge that was included with every RX-5.
 The sounds include bass drum, snare drum, rimshot, toms, hi hat, cymbal (ride or crash), hand clap, tambourine, cowbell, and shaker.
 The included cartridge contains variation of drums, timpani and Latin percussions, additional percussions (synth percussions and marimba), sound effects (glass clash and gunshot), chromatic instruments (electric bass, synth-orchestra hit, synth-clavi, and human voices).
-The RX5 has 12 individual outputs for each vertical drum pad pair.
+The RX-5 has 12 individual outputs for each vertical drum pad pair.
 Each pair has a fixed set of sounds at its disposal, for example 6 bass drum samples at the first two buttons.
 There is a workaround to have other sounds in each location.
 When you customise a sound to one of the 10 copied sounds presets, they become available on all pads.

 The RX-5 also features: chromatic pitch to program the music tracks consists of melody-bass-chord parts as on the groove machines, pitch bend, accent and individual level control, envelope controls (consists of: attack, decay, decay2 and release), and sampling effects including reverse and damp (looping).